The ECGI Full Picture | Policy Series

 Friday, 4 December 2020 | 14:30 - 18:30 CET | Online Policy Workshop

-The IFRS Foundation has launched a public consultation on a global approach to sustainability reporting and on the possible Foundation role.
+The IFRS Foundation launched a public consultation on a global approach to sustainability reporting and on the possible Foundation role.
 They have published a consultation paper.
 Standardisation and comparability of reporting are critical for capital markets, but also for (empirical) research in accounting, law, finance, economics and related disciplines on sustainability.
-The European Corporate Governance Institute (ECGI) and the Impact Economy Foundation are organising a workshop to discuss the consultation document.
-The workshop will begin with an economic analysis of sustainable reporting.
-The economic consequences, such as capital market effects and real effects in firm behaviour, will be highlighted.
-Next, the workshop will review examples of companies that are already providing sustainable reporting on a voluntary basis, and ask what are the benefits and costs?
+The European Corporate Governance Institute (ECGI) and the Impact Economy Foundation organised a workshop to discuss the consultation document.
+The workshop began with an economic analysis of sustainable reporting.
+The economic consequences, such as capital market effects and real effects in firm behaviour, was highlighted.
+Next, the workshop reviewed examples of companies that are already providing sustainable reporting on a voluntary basis, and asked what are the benefits and costs?

-The workshop will then move to panel discussions centred on the consultation questions.
-High-level policy makers, academics and practitioners will discuss the consultation questions.
-The key issues include: standardisation; mandatory vs voluntary reporting; climate change only or other environmental topics such as biodiversity loss also; and single materiality (impact on company's financial value) or double materiality (impact on financial value as well as impact of company on social and environmental value).
-The workshop will deliver new insights to the IFRS Foundation on these issues as well as inspiration to academics to pursue research in this emerging area, with sustainability now high on the agenda of governments and companies.
+The workshop then moved to panel discussions centred on the consultation questions.
+High-level policy makers, academics and practitioners discussed the consultation questions.
+The key issues included: standardisation; mandatory vs voluntary reporting; climate change only or other environmental topics such as biodiversity loss also; and single materiality (impact on company's financial value) or double materiality (impact on financial value as well as impact of company on social and environmental value).
+The workshop delivered new insights to the IFRS Foundation on these issues as well as inspiration to academics to pursue research in this emerging area, with sustainability now high on the agenda of governments and companies.

 IFRS Consultation document: https://bit.ly/36wy9Qb

 Joint statement of support from the UK government and financial regulators: https://bit.ly/3nxFgPx

 Article by Janine Guillot, CEO, SASB: https://bit.ly/2IyCx9l